Your local pharmacy

 Anyone showing symptoms of COVID-19 (e.g. high temperature; a new, continuous cough; a loss of or change in your normal send of taste of smell) are asked to avoid going in to a pharmacy and should ask a family member, friend, neighbour or other nominated person/local volunteer to collect their medicines in the first instance.

-The 111 service can also signpost patients to the nearest available pharmacy.
+Contact NHS 111 who can signpost patients to the nearest available pharmacy.
+Call 111 or go online at https://111.nhs.uk/

 How do I find out which pharmacies are open near me?